JS - Promises Basics

 Case 2: Error Occurs (Handled by .catch())

-captures it.
+after the error will captures it.
 The execution resumes after .catch()

 with the next .then()